bchadfield/csw-website/help/create-preview-templates.markdown

 permalink: "preview-templates/create-preview-templates.html"
 ---

+<iframe width="640" height="360" src="//www.youtube.com/embed/3Zp0xaeDaU4?vq=hd1080" frameborder="0" allowfullscreen=""></iframe>

-Preview templates allow team members to viww content as it will appear when live.
+Preview templates allow team members to view content as it will appear when live.

 You can add, edit and delete preview templates at any time.